RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 the hypothesis is true.
 P-value doesn't measure the size of an effect or the importance of a result.

 ## Null Hypothesis Significance Testing

+If a p-value is greater than .05, it could still be random chance.
+0.01 is probably ok.
+But you should not use p-values.

+A graph shows a uni-variant relationship (independent vs dependent variable).
+When you model with more variables, you end up with statistically significant results.
+For example, denser cities will have more transmissions for disease.

 ## Turn predictive model into something useful in production
 ## Practical exercise with Bing Image Search
 ## Bing Image Sign up